Earthquakes currently attributed to earth plates moving and clashing with each other.

 It seems that ionized gases from the mantle interacted with air particles in the sky and formed new substances that look in color like rainbow.
 It is possible that the ionized gas particles in the mantle continued to move forward until it reached a major fault line and caused a disaster there, or the earthquake could have been caused by another and bigger ionization process took place in the area where the earthquake struck.

-the link below that the so-called earthquake lights: "have
+link below that the so-called earthquake lights: "have been accompanied by

-Earthquake lights have been seen weeks before or after earthquakes and hundreds
+range.
+Earthquake lights have been seen weeks before or after earthquakes and

 In addition to the dangerous energies pulsars emit, they also generate frequencies in the range of human hearing, roughly between 20 Hz - 20 kHz.
 This frequency range is almost the same as the range of frequencies mentioned in the quote above.

 If this range of frequencies is converted to sound, it can be heard.
 The video on YouTube on the link under the picture to the right is an example of this conversion.